Viniciusog/simple-english-app/README.md

 # simple-english-app
-Aplicativo simples para praticar Abas e MediaPlayer em Android
+Simple app to practice Tabs and MediaPlayer on Android